how to keep succulents alive

 Watering succulents

-Succulents can go for days with minimal watering, but that does not mean you should not water them.
-Be keen not to overwater the plants since excess water may kill them; underwatering too is dangerous since the plant may end up rotting.
+Succulents can survive for days without watering, but that does not mean you should not water them.
+Be careful not to overwater the plants, as excess water may kill them; underwatering is dangerous because the plants may rot.

 So, which is the right amount of water to keep your succulents healthy?
 Succulents like when they get water just before their soil approaches dryness.
 If you are in the dry season, you can water your small pots once a week, while the bigger ones can wait up to two weeks to get water.